How common is long COVID among children?

 Long COVID is the condition that manifests following a COVID-19 infection through a wide variety of different symptoms.
 Reported symptoms include general fatigue, changes in mental health, neurological changes or even organ damage.

-Lingering post-infection conditions are not exclusive to COVID.
+Lingering post-infection conditions are not exclusive to COVID-19.
 UK researchers recently found that lingering symptoms can be detected in people recovering from other non-COVID respiratory illnesses.

 The majority of people who contract infections are believed to recover without developing long COVID, though the exact rate at which it occurs is unclear as a consensus on what can be considered has not been widely agreed upon.

-Some studies have indicated that intervention such as vaccination and antiviral use may reduce the chances of someone developing long COVID.
+Some studies have indicated that interventions such as vaccination and antiviral use may reduce the chances of someone developing long COVID.

 In its survey, the NCHS defined long COVID as experiencing “any symptoms lasting 3 months or longer that you did not have prior to having COVID-19.”